ankan2709/CS-631-Database-Management-and-System-Design/README.md

 ### PROJECT

 Purpose of this project:
 Analyze, design, implement, and document a database system application.
-You will use the methodology for database development learned in class.
+We will use the methodology for database development learned in class.
 The system must be implemented on a DBMS with any language as a host-language for the application (use of Java and accessing the database using JDBC is one possibility.)